tfourj/immich-public-proxy/README.md

 2. Update the value for `IMMICH_URL` in your docker-compose file to point to your local URL for Immich.
 This should not be a public URL.

-3. Start the docker container:
+3. Start the docker container.
+You can test that it is working by visiting the `https://your-server.com/healthcheck` URL.
+Check the container console output for any error messages.

 ```bash
 docker-compose up -d